KhronosGroup/Vulkan-Samples/samples/performance/texture_compression_basisu/texture_compression_basisu_tutorial.md

 ## Basis Universal

 [Basis Universal](https://github.com/BinomialLLC/basis_universal) is a supercompressed GPU texture data interchange system that implements the UASTC and ETC1S compressed formats that server as **transmission formats**.
-Both can be quickly transcoded to a wide variety of GPU native compressed an uncompressed formats like RGB/RGBA, PVRTC1, BCn, ETC1, ETC2, etc. This means that unlike a KTX2.0 file storing a BC3 textures, the data needs to be transcoded at runtime.
+Both can be quickly transcoded to a wide variety of GPU native compressed an uncompressed formats like RGB/RGBA, PVRTC1, BCn, ETC1, ETC2, etc. This means that unlike a KTX 2.0 file storing a BC3 textures, the data needs to be transcoded at runtime.

 ![KTX and BasisU](./images/2021-ktx-universal-gpu-compressed-textures.png)

-## libktx
+## Libraries for loading KTX 2.0 files

-This sample (as well as the repository) uses the *libktx* library from the [official Khronos KTX Software Repository](https://github.com/KhronosGroup/KTX-Software) for loading and transcoding the Basis Universal compressed KTX2.0 textures.
+This sample (as well as the repository) uses the *libktx* library from the [official Khronos KTX Software Repository](https://github.com/KhronosGroup/KTX-Software) for loading and transcoding the Basis Universal compressed KTX 2.0 textures.
 It's included in the framework via this [CMakeLists.txt](../../../third_party/CMakeLists.txt) and also adds the Basis Universal transcoder:

 ```CMake
 # libktx